Gmaldonad17/Personal-Projects/Binary_Tree/readme.txt

 This binary tree is ran in c++.
+Contains the following fucntions:
+Finding nodes
+Adding nodes
+Printing out entire tree

 This also has error detection for the following errors:
 Duplicate Pair
 Parent has more than one child
 Multiple roots